Real-Dev-Squad/website-crypto/CONTRIBUTING.md

 # How can I contribute?

-- You can add questions and answers in FAQ.
 - You can style the pages using CSS.
 - If you find a bug anywhere, you can fix it.
 - You can add a feature once you get approval from the community.